The Wildcats of St. Trinian's (1980)

 Frank Launder probably thought he had found a good formula here - the childish antics of the younger girls to provide cheerful family fun, mixed with the more sultry sixth formers to keep the dads in the audience interested.
 But there is tremendous danger in that mixture if it goes wrong.
 Even one of the earlier films, The Pure Hell of St. Trinian's, pushed the sexiness a bit, but the makers were still constrained then by the stricter censorship standards of 1960.

-Although at the end of its tether by 1980 (as was the St. Trinian's series), the sex comedy had proliferated in the 1970s.
-The low budget Confessions of a Window Cleaner (1974) had proved unexpectedly successful at the box office, after which British sex comedies bred like rabbits.
-The venerable Carry On films had attempted to respond to these more uninhibited challengers with the more explicit Carry On England (1976) and Carry On Emmanuelle (1978), two films unsuccessful enough even to kill off that cheaply made but previously enduring series.
-The decade's sex comedies would seem to have had a similarly baleful influence on the St. Trinian's series.
+The venerable Carry On films had attempted to respond to these more uninhibited challengers with the more explicit Carry On England (1976) and Carry On Emmanuelle (1978), two films so unsuccessful that they managed to kill off even that cheaply-made but previously enduring series.
+The decade's sex comedies would seem to have had a similarly baleful influence on the St. Trinian's films.

 The Wildcats of St. Trinian's focuses more than usual on the school's younger girls, and they are also played by actresses who look about the right age, of fifteen or so.
 The film is, in many ways, the most childish and childlike of the series, with basic plotting, simple characterisations and cheerful schoolgirl high jinx.
 But the sexiness is also pushed further than in previous entries in the series, and these two elements inevitably clash alarmingly, making this a weird, curdled mixture of childrens' film and sex comedy.

-That Launder's judgement has completely deserted him is immediately apparent from the film's title sequence.
+That Frank Launder's judgement has completely deserted him is immediately apparent from the film's title sequence.
 The four previous films all used cartoon titles by Ronald Searle, in the style of his original drawings.
 The Wildcats of St. Trinian's begins instead with scenes of the schools' younger girls cheerfully chirruping out the school's belligerent song, crosscut with shots of the older girls wearing miniskirts and stockings and gyrating to 1980s disco music.

 These jarring elements recur in the film and there are some jaw-dropping moments.
 In one scene the younger girls persuade two women sunbathing to race each other in a swim out to a nearby boat.
 The two women then strip naked, something that Launder decides to show in full, albeit from the back, and leap into the water.
 This allows the girls to steal their clothes for reasons that are obscure.